Famine Song: Background

-The song was first sung publicly by Rangers fans at a match at Celtic Park in April 2008.
+Criticism

 Lex Gold, the Scottish Premier League (SPL) chief executive at the time, said that football clubs could be deducted points if fans continue to sing such songs:

 Clubs know they need to be alert and make sure their fans are doing all they can to avoid sectarian or other offensive abuse.
 The verse of the song that has featured hugely is racist, it's not sectarian as such, it's racist.
 The rules were structured to help to try to tackle this.
 You don't start with points deduction.
 We have a range of sanctions which can be applied.

 John Reid, Celtic's chairman, tried to highlight the non-Catholic specific aspects of the famine: "Few of those who sing this song will have stopped to think that famine is non-sectarian and the millions of people who died or were forced into mass emigration – some to Scotland – were from all faiths and traditions within Ireland.

+Rangers have repeatedly asked their fans not to sing the song.
+A Rangers fans' organisation, the Rangers Supporters' Trust, denied that the song is racist: it instead described the song as a "wind-up" that is designed to mock not the famine itself, but Celtic fans' perceived affiliations with the Republic of Ireland.

 The Republic of Ireland's Consul-General approached the Scottish Government regarding the song.
 A Scottish Government spokesman said: "The Scottish Government is totally committed to combating sectarianism and bigotry, which is why we have expanded on the work of the previous administration and are doing more.
 We are working with the clubs themselves, as they are part of the solution to the problem.

-Kenny Scott, Rangers' Head of Security and Operations, said in October 2008 that conversations with the Strathclyde Police made it clear to the club that there was the potential for supporters singing the song to be arrested.
-In November 2008, a Rangers fan was found guilty of a breach of the peace (aggravated by religious and racial prejudice) for singing the song during a game in Kilmarnock.
-At his appeal in June 2009, three Scottish judges ruled that the song is racist because it targets people of Irish origin.
-Rangers have repeatedly asked their fans not to sing the song.
-A Rangers fans' organisation, the Rangers Supporters' Trust, denied that the song is racist: It instead described the song as a "wind-up" that is designed to mock not the famine itself, but Celtic fans' perceived affiliations with the Republic of Ireland.

 In the context of their charitable projects in partnership with Rangers, UNICEF expressed their concern regarding the song and called on the club to ensure it was not sung at their matches.